Skip to main content

 • dotnet build for the .NET 10 Web API

 If either build fails, the Compile Guarantee triggers an automatic correction loop.
-If the code still fails after the maximum number of retries, you receive a full refund — no dispute, no questions asked.
+If the code still fails after the maximum number of retries, a full refund is initiated automatically against your original payment method — no dispute, no questions asked, no email to send.

 The Pipeline